puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 ## Managing systems with Puppet agent

-In a normal Puppet site, every node should periodically do configuration runs, to revert unwanted changes and to pick up recent updates.
+In a normal Puppet configuration, every node periodically does configuration runs to revert unwanted changes and to pick up recent updates.

 On Windows nodes, there are two main ways to do this:

 * **Run Puppet agent as a service.** The easiest method.
 The Puppet agent service does configuration runs at a set interval, which can be configured.
-* **Only run Puppet agent on demand.** To trigger runs on groups of systems, you can use Puppet Enterprise's built-in orchestration features.
+* **Only run Puppet agent on demand.** You can also deploy [MCollective][] to run on demand on many nodes.

-Since the Windows version of the Puppet agent service is much simpler than the \*nix version, there's no real performance to be gained by running Puppet as a scheduled task.
-If you want scheduled configuration runs, run the Windows service.
+Since the Windows version of the Puppet agent service is much simpler than the \*nix version, there's no real performance to be gained by running Puppet as a scheduled task, but if you do want scheduled configuration runs, use the Windows service.

 ### Running Puppet agent as a service